pjjroux/pjjroux.github.io/_posts/2025-12-09-Leadership-Journey.md

 ## The People Who Walked With Me

 My Culture Crafters partner walked every step of the journey with me.
-They listened to every idea I had (some good, some questionable), kept me grounded, helped me stay focused, and reminded me of my strengths when I was being far too hard on myself.
+They listened to every idea I had, kept me grounded, helped me stay focused, and reminded me of my strengths when I was being far too hard on myself.
 They were a mirror in the best possible way.

 Then there was my coach, the person who helped me discover something I didn’t know I was missing: my personal mission.